-Articles tagged with math
+Articles tagged with Math

 Mortality statistics and Sweden's "dry tinder" effect

 We live in a year of about 350,000 amateur epidemiologists and I have no desire to join that “club”.
 But I read something about COVID-19 deaths that I thought was interesting and wanted to see if I could replicated it through data.
+Basically the claim is that Sweden had an exceptionally “good” year in 2019 in terms of influenza deaths causing there to be more deaths “overdue” in 2020.

 How to set compensation using commonsense principles